th7mo/th7mo.com/ssh-key.md

 ```

 In this example the output of the `cat` command got redirected to `wl-copy`; a utility part of [`wl-clipboard`](https://github.com/bugaevc/wl-clipboard).
-Add the key (that should be inside your clipboard now) to your {GitHub, Bitbucket, GitLab} account.
+Add the key (that should be inside the clipboard now) to a {GitHub, Bitbucket, GitLab} account.

 ## Adding the private SSH key to the ssh-agent